edvardm/demake/readme.tmpl.md

 ## Credits

-Nicolas Mattia's [Makefile library](https://github.com/nmattia/makefile), which I modified a bit to support parsing of top-level and inline comments
+Nicolas Mattias for his [Makefile library](https://github.com/nmattia/makefile), which I modified a bit to support parsing of top-level and inline comments